rali7196/OS/README.md

 # Pintos
-This repo contains skeleton code for undergraduate Operating System course honor track at Peking University.
+This repo is the starter code for ~~Embedded~~ Operating Systems at UC Santa Cruz.

+[Pintos](http://pintos-os.org) is a teaching operating system for 32-bit x86.
+The project is real enough to teach operating systems, but small enough to be usable for an undergraduate curriculum.
+This repository makes a number of further simplifications to ensure that the project can be completed in a 10 week quarter.
+The repository also includes helpful simulators and tools for making testing and debugging easier for students.

+## Acknowledgments

-[Pintos](http://pintos-os.org) is a teaching operating system for 32-bit x86, challenging but not overwhelming, small but realistic enough to understand OS in depth (it can run on x86 machine and simulators including QEMU, Bochs and VMWare Player!).
-The main source code, documentation and assignments are developed by Ben Pfaff and others from Stanford (refer to its [LICENSE](./LICENSE)).
+The main source code, documentation, and assignments were developed by Ben Pfaff and others from Stanford University (see the Pintos [LICENSE]).
+The source tree here includes some modifications and enhancements from Peking University (PKU).

-## Acknowledgement
-This source code is adapted from professor ([Ryan Huang](huang@cs.jhu.edu)) at JHU, who also taught a similar undergraduate OS course.
-He made some changes to the original
-Pintos labs (add lab0 and fix some bugs for MacOS).
-For students in PKU, please download the release version skeleton code by `git clone git@github.com:PKU-OS/pintos.git`.
+Following provenance one additional step, the PKU source tree is adapted from Dr. Ryan Huang (now at University of Michigan).